-- The existing 268,000 s.f. computer science research center was modified to provide an alternate to the existing forced-air cooling system for the computer rooms.
-This alternate consists of an upgrade of mechanical cooling system to provide “Free-Air Cooling” when exterior temperatures permit.
+- The existing 268,000 s.f. computer science research center was modified to provide an alternative to the existing forced-air cooling system for the computer rooms.
+This alternative consists of an upgrade of the mechanical cooling system to provide “Free-Air Cooling” when exterior temperatures permit.

 - The project involves providing an exterior louver system in the building’s cladding and new exhaust fans to the roof.
 All work was designed and coordinated to allow the facility to remain fully functional during construction.